-We are all familiar with the stench that turns up our noses as soon as there is any sort of leak from an LPG (Liquid Petroleum Gas) cylinder that we keep in our kitchen.
+You are likely familiar with the stench that turns up your nose if there is a leak from an LPG (Liquid Petroleum Gas) cylinder nearby.
 It’s quite interesting to note, however, that LPG itself is actually odorless!

-Liquefied Petroleum Gas contains propane, propylene, butane, and butylene in a number of mixtures.
-It is completely odorless.
-LPG is made from refining petroleum or natural gas.
-The source is mostly restricted to fossil fuel sources.
-They are also extracted from petroleum or natural gas streams.
-The gas is kept liquid by using pressure and is transported via pressurized steel vessels.
+Liquefied Petroleum Gas contains propane, propylene, butane, and butylene in a number of mixtures and concentrations.
+It is completely odorless, and is made from refining petroleum or natural gas.
+The source is typically fossil fuels and related sources, although they can also be extracted from petroleum or natural gas streams.
+The gas is kept in a liquid state by using high pressure and is transported via pressurized steel vessels.

 LPG gas is basically propane and butane, and it is odorless in its natural state.
-The smell that you notice when there is a leak is actually of an entirely different agent, called Ethyl Mercaptan.
+The smell that you notice when there is a leak is actually from an entirely different agent called Ethyl Mercaptan.
 This substance is added to the gas when it leaves the main storage terminals.

-Ethyl Mercaptan, a.k.a, ethanethiol is a clear colorless liquid.
-It has an overpowering stench.
-Its vapors can irritate nose and mouth.
-It could even be lethal if swallowed or upon inhalation.
-But the amount added to LPG is safe and does not cause any issues.
+Ethyl Mercaptan, a.k.a ethanethiol, is a clear colorless liquid.
+It has an overpowering stench with vapors that can irritate the nose and mouth.
+It can even be lethal if swallowed or inhaled.
+However, the amount of this substance added to LPG is safe and does not cause any issues.